outcast/lb-unit-demo/README.md

 ## Usage

 ### Prerequisites
+*Do not use package managers to install Terraform and Ansible*
-- terraform
+- Terraform >= 0.12.23
-- ansible
+- Ansible >= 2.9.6
 - Nginx Plus repo access cert and key
 - Digital Ocean Account with a ssh key imported

 ### Setup
 1. Clone repo
 2. Copy your Nginx repo access cert and key to './certs'
-3. In './terraform/variables.tf' add the key name to `data "digitalocean_ssh_key" "ssh_keys"`.
+3. In './terraform/variables.tf' add the key name from your Digital Ocean account to `data "digitalocean_ssh_key" "ssh_keys"`.

   Example: